Start9Labs/searxng-startos/README.md

 # Wrapper for SearXNG

 SearXNG is a privacy-preserving internet metasearch engine.
-You can run SearXNG on embassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+You can run SearXNG on StartOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies